The 20 Best Oculocutaneous Albinism Doctors Near Me in Texas, US

 English, Mandarin

-Serena Wang is an Ophthalmologist in Plano, Texas.
+Serena Wang is an Ophthalmologist practicing medicine in Plano, Texas.
 Dr. Wang is rated as an Experienced provider by MediFind in the treatment of Oculocutaneous Albinism.
-Her top areas of expertise are Strabismus, Amblyopia, Congenital Cataract, Esotropia, and Cataract Removal.
+She is also highly rated in 49 other conditions, according to our data.
+Her clinical expertise encompasses Strabismus, Amblyopia, Congenital Cataract, Esotropia, and Cataract Removal.

 Experienced in Oculocutaneous Albinism